 Suppose you ignore the hard work and time put in by your team to complete a task effectively and let all their efforts go unappreciated.
 In that case, you will definitely affect their productivity negatively.
 If you expect your team to maximize their productivity, you shouldn’t stay behind when it comes to noticing team efforts and accomplishment of tasks.

 Too much of video conferences that run throughout the day may cause exhaustion among team members and prompt them to lose their productivity besides feeling demotivated.
 If you are trying to improve remote productivity, long and numerous meetings would work in the opposite direction.

 There are a lot of ways in which you can prevent unnecessary meetings.
 For imparting information that doesn’t require a lot of explaining, you can always resort to a presentation being emailed to your team instead of another video conference.
 You should keep aside long meetings only for significant stuff that requires discussing and brainstorming.

 7. Make use of time-tracking tools

-Time tracking is an important tip when it comes to improving remote team productivity, as it allows you to monitor the work performed by your team.
+Time tracking is an important tip when it comes to improving remote team productivity, as it allows you to monitor the work performed by your team and track attendance online.
 Time tracking tools present a clear picture of the way your team members might be spending their time to give you an idea about their productivity levels.
 Many project management tools are also excellent for tracking the work being done by your team and analyzing the progress.

 Uncertain times can make it overwhelming for anyone to manage a remote team and boost its productivity.
-However, using the right strategies, you can not just simplify this task for yourself but also notice better productivity while your team works remotely.
+However, using the right strategies and productivity hacks, you can not just simplify this task for yourself but also notice better productivity while your team works remotely.

 Just by following a few guidelines that abstain you from constantly checking on your team’s progress and prompt you to look into the usage of time-tracking tools, you can bring commendable results.